mnopqr1/ideas/README.md

 * Get ready to teach PyTorch and develop appealing course materials for that.

 * Get ready to teach OCaml and develop appealing course materials for that.

+Credit: many of these ideas came from chats and pairing with various Recursers, but I haven't kept a record of what reference came from whom.
+Do reach out to me if you want to be credited for something!
+I got the idea for [an ideas list repo](https://github.com/captn3m0/ideas) from Nemo.